JMBartels/Car-Value-Trends/README.md

 # **Analyze Data:**

-By fitting each plot we get the cost of a mile for each model we reserached (which is conveniently linear, so it is independent of current milage).
+By fitting each plot we get the cost of a mile for each model we reserached (which is conveniently linear, so it is independent of current mileage).
 These values are used to construct another interactive plot in Plotly that shows how many miles the car will need to travel to justify the cost of the input fix cost.
 Different models have different devaluation trends resulting in a distribution of miles-to-go across models.

  <p align="center">
   <!--<object data="filename.html" width="1600" height="3200"></object> -->